-- 38. (1) The Council must take prudent measures- - (a) to manage the risks pertaining to the home warranty fund and any other fund, including its own funds as contemplated in section 34; and - (b) to ensure that the fees and penalties payable to the Council in terms of this Act are at levels which are sufficient, in aggregate, to meet the financial obligations of the Council, including the home warranty fund. - (2) The Board must appoint-
+- 38. (1) The Council must take prudent measures- - (a) to manage the risks pertaining to the home warranty fund and any other fund, including its own funds as contemplated in section 34(1); and - (b) to ensure that the fees and penalties payable to the Council in terms of this Act are at levels which are sufficient, in aggregate, to meet the financial obligations of the Council, including the home warranty fund.

-- (a) a person, who is authorised in terms of the Financial Advisory and Intermediary Services Act, 2002 (Act No. 37 of 2002), and who has appropriate experience in respect of- - (i) investment fund management and appropriate financial and risk management expertise to act as a fund manager; - (ii) investment fund administration to act as an investment fund administrator; and - (iii) investment fund advice to act as an investment fund advisor, in respect of a fund established in terms of the Act; and
+(2) The Board must appoint-

-(b) a committee, called the funds advisory committee, comprising not less than three and not more than seven persons having expertise in respect of fund management or appropriate financial and risk management expertise.
+- (a) a person who is authorised in terms of the Financial Advisory and Intermediary Services Act, 2002 (Act No. 37 of 2002), and who has appropriate experience in respect of- - (i) investment fund management and appropriate financial and risk manage- 40 ment expertise to act as a fund manager; - (ii) investment fund administration to act as an investment fund administrator; and - (iii) investment fund advice to act as an investment fund adviser, in respect of a fund established in terms of this Act; and - (b) a committee, called the funds advisory committee, comprising not less than three and not more than seven persons having expertise in respect of fund management or appropriate financial and risk management expertise.

-(3) The Chief Executive Officer and the Chief Financial Officer are ex officio members of the funds advisory committee, which must be established in terms of section 12.
+(3) The Chief Executive Officer and the Chief Financial Officer are ex officio members of the funds advisory committee.

-(4) The funds advisory committee advises the Council on the prudent management of its funds and the risks pertaining to it and makes recommendations to the Council regarding procedures and policies for approval by the Board and implementation by the Council, relating to-
+(4) The funds advisory committee advises the Council on the prudent management of its funds and the risks pertaining to it, and makes recommendations to the Council regarding procedures and policies for approval by the Board and implementation by the 5 Council, relating to-

 - (a) money to be paid into its funds;

-- (b) money to be paid out of its funds generally and specifically for the purposes of section 43(3);
+- (b) money to be paid out of its funds generally, and specifically for rectification costs contemplated in section 42(3);

 - (c) the administration of its funds;